Narodniks: Challenges

 Feminism in the Narodnik movement was also hard for the peasantry to accept.
 Pre-Marxist revolutionaries believed in an unusually strong equality of sex, and educated noblewomen played major roles in radical movements in the latter decades of the nineteenth century.
 The Narodniks promulgated Chernyshevskyan ideas of chaste cohabitation—that men and women should live together with no sexual interactions—and gender equality.
 These concepts were extremely odd to most peasants, and they did not generally react well to them.
 Furthermore, Narodniks often lived in communes where non-married men and women slept and lived in the same rooms.
 To Orthodox Russian peasants in the 1870s, such disregard of gender norms were both offensive and off-putting.
 Nearly 60% of Narodnik women were from the wealthy classes, which meant that Russian peasants could not relate to most intellectuals in the movement intellectually, economically or socially.
-Historian Dmitri Pisarev writes that "sensing their inability to act alone, the intelligent radical made the peasantry the instrument to realize their hopes."
 As historian Daniel Field wrote, however, "Narodniks found that the peasant desire for land was not accompanied by a wish to rebel."
 The Russian government did not look favorably on the Narodniks advocating their overthrow, and peasants would only abide Narodniks so long as no criminal connections could be drawn to them.
 The Narodniks believed that the peasants were the class in Russia most prone to revolution, yet the peasants were not ready for revolutionary action.

 Government suppression of the Narodniki resulted in mass trials that widely publicized the views of the Narodniki, and outraged the public.
 Between 1873 and 1877, the Russian police arrested 1,611 propagandists, of whom 15% were women.
 Radicals in the movement focused on Russia's oppressive taxation and land laws, and their propaganda was viewed as a threat by Tsar Alexander II.
 He ordered the arrest and trial of known Narodniks and Narodnik sympathizers in the peasantry; peasants were forced to expose the Narodniks to the authorities to escape persecution themselves.
 Beginning in 1877, a long and slow trial of 193 Narodniks was conducted.
 The propagandists had to either operate covertly or face imprisonment.

 The more the government tried to repress the Narodniks, the more radical the Narodniks became.
 They grew increasingly selective in their membership, and their Zemlya i Volya (Land and Freedom) members would eventually evolve to form more terroristic organizations: Narodnaya Volya (The People's Will) and Chornyperedel (Black Repartition).
 These groups sought to begin a revolution through violence, and when members of Narodnaya Volya killed Tsar Alexander in 1881, the larger Narodnik movement lost virtually all support in the communes and rural parts of Russia.
 Government oppression further radicalized the Narodniks, and the peasants could not support enhanced radicalization of the already radical intelligentsia.